Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 How did the website help you with your mission?

-It has served as a platform for sharing and reference point for reports on maternal health.
-Though we were focusing on country level practice the site has become a global icon.
+It has served as a platform for sharing and a reference point for reports on maternal health.
+Though we were focusing on country-level practice the site has become a global icon.

 Why is it important to engage in the discussion on maternal health?